EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

     :param enable: Whether drivebase movement should be enabled

-.. function:: void setSpeedPID(float kp, float ki, float kd);
+.. function:: void setSpeedPD(float kp, float kd);

-    Sets PID gain values for the speed controller (controls average drivebase speed).
+    Sets PD gain values for the speed controller (controls average drivebase speed).

     The error for the controller is the difference between the robot's target distance travelled (which increases over time) and the robot's current distance travelled.

-    If your robot fails to consistently hit its desired speed, consider increasing kp.
-However, increasing it too much may cause the drivebase to jitter instead of moving smoothly.

     :param kp: Proportional gain
-    :param ki: Integral gain
     :param kd: Derivative gain

     .. code-block:: cpp

-        db.setSpeedPID(0.4, 0.04, 2);
+        db.setSpeedPD(20, 0.2);

-.. function:: void setTurnRatePID(float kp, float ki, float kd);
+.. function:: void setTurnRatePD(float kp, float kd);

-    Sets PID gain values for the turn rate controller (controls rate of turning of drivebase).
+    Sets PD gain values for the turn rate controller (controls rate of turning of drivebase).

     The error for the controller is the difference between the robot's target angle (which shifts over time if travelling in a curve) and the robot's current angle.

-    This controller serves 2 purposes: to ensure the robot turns at the correct rate during movements, and to stop either motor if the other is stalled, essentially syncing their movement.
+    This controller serves 2 purposes: to ensure the drivebase turns at the correct rate, and to stop either motor if the other is stalled, syncing their movement.

-    If your robot jitters, consider lowering kp and kd.
-However, lowering kp and kd will mean that the motor sync will have a greater delay, making it less responsive.

     :param kp: Proportional gain
-    :param ki: Integral gain
     :param kd: Derivative gain

     .. code-block:: cpp

-        db.setTurnRatePID(0.4, 0.04, 2);
+        db.setTurnRatePD(20, 0.2);

 .. function:: void setSpeedAccel(float speed_accel);